Brain Health and Nutrition: The Key to Cognitive Resilience

 • Neurotransmitter synthesis – Gut bacteria synthesise many neurotransmitters involved in brain signalling.
 Serotonin, for example – a crucial mood regulator – is produced mainly in the gut.

-Understanding these provides insight into how dietary factors may influence cognitive resilience through this gut-brain axis communication pathway.
+Understanding these connections provides insight into how dietary factors may influence cognitive resilience through this gut-brain axis communication pathway.

 In light of this understanding, let’s explore how probiotics can support cognitive health.